The Tale of the Heike: Chapter 4

-Emperor Takakura is forced to retire and Emperor Antoku, Kiyomori's grandson, age 3, becomes the new Emperor.
+Emperor Takakura is forced to retire and Emperor Antoku, Kiyomori's grandson, aged 3, becomes the new Emperor.
 Retired Emperor Takakura angers the monks of Enryaku-ji by going to the Itsukushima Shrine instead of the Enryaku-ji.
 Minamoto no Yorimasa persuades Prince Mochihito, the second son of Retired Emperor Go-Shirakawa, to lead Minamoto forces against the Taira and become the Emperor.
 Prince Mochihito issues an anti-Taira call to arms.
 The open conflict between the Minamoto and the Taira is triggered by Kiyomori's son Taira no Munemori humiliating Minamoto no Yorimasa's son by taking away his horse and calling it by the owner's name.

 Taira no Kiyomori discovers the anti-Taira plot.
-Prince Mochihito avoids arrest by fleeing from the capital to Miidera.
+Prince Mochihito avoids arrest by fleeing from the capitol to Miidera.
 Yorimasa and the Miidera monks fight with Taira forces at the bridge over the Uji River (1180).
 Despite bravery of the monks, Taira forces cross the river and win the battle.
 Yorimasa commits suicide in the Byōdōin temple and Prince Mochihito is killed on the way to the allied Kōfuku-ji in Nara.
 One of the Prince Mochihito's sons is forced to become a monk, but the other son flees north to join the Minamoto forces.
 Kiyomori gives orders to burn the Miidera temple.
 Many temples are burned and people see it as a bad omen for the Taira.

 Chapter 5

-Kiyomori moves the capital from Kyoto to his stronghold Fukuhara-kyō in 1180.
-Strange ghosts appear to Kiyomori (a face, laughter, skulls, ominous dreams).
-News of unrest in the eastern provinces (controlled by the Minamoto) reaches the new capital.
+Kiyomori moves the capitol from Kyoto to his stronghold Fukuhara-kyō in 1180.
+Strange ghosts appear to Kiyomori.
+News of unrest in the eastern provinces (controlled by the Minamoto) reaches the new capitol.

 A story about the monk Mongaku is inserted as a background to Minamoto no Yoritomo's revolt.
 Mongaku is an ascetic with strange powers who requested donations at the court in 1179.
 After the refusal of Retired Emperor Go-Shirakawa he caused trouble at the court and was exiled to Izu Province.

 At Izu, Mongaku convinces Minamoto no Yoritomo to revolt against the Taira.
 Then he goes to Fukuhara and brings back the Imperial Edict from Go-Shirakawa permitting Minamoto no Yoritomo to overthrow the Taira.
 Kiyomori sends a military expedition to put down the rebellion of Yoritomo.
 When they reach the Fuji River, the Taira forces hear stories about the might of eastern warriors and fear that Minamoto forces outnumber them.
 At night, a flock of birds rises with great noise and the Taira forces, thinking that they are attacked, retreat in panic.

-Kiyomori, under pressure from temples and courtiers, moves the capital back to Kyoto.
+Kiyomori, under pressure from temples and courtiers, moves the capitol back to Kyoto.
 Upon hearing the rumours of an attack being planned by the Taira, monks of the Kōfukuji temple (who supported the rebellion of Prince Mochihito) revolt and kill messengers sent by Kiyomori.
 Taira forces lay siege to Nara and burn many important temples (Tōdai-ji, Kōfuku-ji), statues and Buddhist texts.
 Retired Emperors and courtiers lament the destruction of Nara.
 This evil deed is believed to lead to Kiyomori's downfall.